Making Tax Digital: Digital link requirements – more complexity!

 The further roll-out of Making Tax Digital

-From April 2022, HMRC will roll out Making Tax Digital to all VAT-registered businesses.
-Then, from April 2023, it will be applied to anyone filing self-assessment tax returns for business or property income of £10,000 or more.
+From April 2022, HMRC rolled out Making Tax Digital to all VAT-registered businesses.
+From April 2024, it will be applied to anyone filing self-assessment tax returns for business or property income of £10,000 or more.
 This second change will cover most self-employed people and buy-to-let landlords.

-If this all seems very complicated and confusing, then as HMRC suggests, talk to your agent or accountant about how the changes will affect you and what you need to do.
+If this all seems very complicated and confusing, then as HMRC suggests, talk to us about how the changes will affect you and what you need to do.
 We are here to help you understand these technical requirements.